Nonparametric bounds for vaccine effects in randomized trials: Nonparametric bounds for vaccine effects under Figure

-the numerator and denominator involve disjoint sets of the parameters $q_{i.ab}$.
-This separable structure implies $\min_q \frac{N(q)}{D(q)}=\frac{\min_q N(q)}{\max_q D(q)}$ and $\max_q \frac{N(q)}{D(q)}=\frac{\max_q N(q)}{\min_q D(q)}$.
-Therefore, optimizing the numerator and denominator separately yields valid bounds for $VE(0)$, which in this case are also sharp.
-The same separability applies to $VE(1)$ and $VE_T$, so their bounds can be obtained in the same way.
-In contrast, for $VE_M(a)$ the numerator and denominator share parameters $q_{i.ab}$, so this simplification is not available.
-As described in Appendix \ref{app:non.LP.optimizer}, we solve that case using direct nonlinear optimization, which produces valid bounds but without a symbolic expression.

-Finally, to solve an LP problem, \cite{balke1994counterfactual} developed a program that takes symbolic LP expressions as input and returns symbolic solutions for the bounds, unlike standard LP solvers that provide only numerical values.
-Following \cite{gabriel2023nonparametric}, we instead used the \texttt{rcdd} R package \citep{Geyer2023} for each of the four LP problems.
+Finally, each LP problem can be solved using the program developed by \citet{balke1994counterfactual}, which takes symbolic LP expressions as input and returns symbolic solutions for the bounds, unlike standard LP solvers that provide only numerical values.
+Following \cite{gabriel2023nonparametric}, we instead use the \texttt{rcdd} R package \citep{Geyer2023} to solve each of the four LP problems.
 The \texttt{rcdd} R package is more general and suitable for complex scenarios beyond those handled by the original program.
+The following proposition presents the LP-based bounds under Figure \ref{fig:sub.viol.1}..